 Volunteer Teaching in Cape Verde

 The day consists of teaching for around four to five hours with a break for lunch.
-After your period of teaching you’ll plan lessons for the following day then head for dinner.
-You’ll be expected during your time, to update files on the classes to make it easier for other volunteers in Africa who come along after you.
+At the end of your school day, you’ll plan lessons for the day ahead, and update files on the classes to inform volunteers who come after you.

 - Kindergarten and Primary School teaching, using English.

-- Teaching through activities using board games, play dough and coloring pictures.
+- Teaching through activities using board games, playdough and colouring pictures.

 - Games and physical education for team building and health.

-- Introducing children to colors, shapes and other cognitive exercises.
+- Introducing children to colours, shapes and other cognitive exercises.

 - Basic introduction to numbers and alphabets in English.